International Perspectives in K-12 Special Education Certificate

 - One course in diversity and education or child and family development: EDC 345(3) or CFD 305(3).

-- One course in International Approaches to K-12 Special Education that incorporates a Study Away experience involving special education: SPE 540 - International Experiences in K-12 Special Education - Study Away (3 hours).
+- One course in International Approaches to K-12 Special Education that incorporates a Education Abroad experience involving special education: SPE 540 - International Experiences in K-12 Special Education - Education Abroad (3 hours).
 For international candidates who seek the certificate through contracted partnerships with Missouri State University, the SPE 540 International Experience will be provided in the Southwest Missouri region.

 - In the event that completion of required coursework does not result in minimum of 12 hours, such as those students electing to take SPE 340 for 2 hours of credit, students may select related electives as approved by the Special Education Program Coordinator or CLSE Department Head.
 Recommended electives include, but are not limited to SPE 300(1) or DAS 100(3)